-From the training planning aspect, the findings revealed that there was no Strategic Training Plan in this institution for the years 2016-2020.
+From the training planning perspective, the findings revealed that no strategic training plan was in place for this institution during the years 2016-2020.
 Training implementation relied solely on training schedules.
 According to the Malaysian Administrative Modernisation and Management Planning Unit (MAMPU), an agency should develop a comprehensive strategic plan to ensure clear and achievable agency directions.
-A Strategic Training Plan refers to a formal document that outlines the training goals, objectives, strategies, and actions for the institution.
-It serves as a reference for all departments within the institution to ensure cohesive and aligned efforts towards common training objectives.
-This plan provides an organized and systematic framework to help agencies achieve their goals, addressing both current training needs and anticipating future changes.
-Many officers were unable to understand the purpose of the Strategic Training Plan due to its absence, leading to uncoordinated training efforts.
-A robust and flexible strategic plan would assist agencies in facing future changes, making the implementation of training programs more organized and controlled.
+A strategic training plan refers to a formal document that outlines the training goals, objectives, strategies and actions for the institution.
+It serves as a reference for all departments within the institution to ensure cohesive and aligned efforts toward common training objectives.
+This plan provides an organised and systematic framework to help agencies achieve their goals, addressing both current training needs and anticipating future changes.
+Many officers were unable to understand the purpose of the strategic training plan due to its absence, leading to uncoordinated training efforts.
+A robust and flexible strategic plan would assist agencies in facing future changes, making the implementation of training programmes more organised and controlled.
 This issue is supported by the following narratives:

-I tried to find our organization strategic training plan for 2016-2020, but couldn't find it.
+I tried to find our organisation strategic training plan for 2016-2020, but couldn't find it.
 (FGD1, Officer 1)